qlik-oss/core-website/docs/tutorials/core.md

 ### The Stack

-The Frontira stack is specified in the [docker-compose.yml](https://github.com/qlik-ea/core/blob/master/docker-swarm/docker-compose.yml) file.
+The Qlik Core stack is specified in the [docker-compose.yml](https://github.com/qlik-ea/core/blob/master/docker-swarm/docker-compose.yml) file.
 The stack consists of one QIX Engine, one Mira discovery service, and one License Service.